danilakritsky/enhanced-de-project-engineering/enhanced_de_prompt_engineering/tasks/task_01.md

 Ask it for at least two optimisation strategies, e.g.
 Rewrite with window functions to remove the self-aggregating sub-query.
 Filter early by moving status='FULFILLED' and the date predicate into CTEs.
-Create a partial index on order_items(created_at, status, order_id) WHERE status=‘FULFILLED’.
+Create a partial index on order_items(created_at, status, order_id) WHERE status='FULFILLED'.

-In Cursor: In the repo open revenue_report.sql, highlight the query, press Ctrl + K → “Rewrite to use a single window-function to pass over order_items (partition by order_id) and JOIN that result to orders.
+In Cursor: In the repo open queries/task_01/revenue_report_cte.sql, highlight the query, press Ctrl + K → "Rewrite to use a single window-function to pass over order_items (partition by order_id) and JOIN that result to orders.
 Eliminate the refunds sub-query by turning it into a window sum on refunds with a FILTER clause.
-Add EXPLAIN ANALYZE before and after.”
+Add EXPLAIN ANALYZE before and after."

 Experiment and try ChatGPT as well as Cursor.